Plant Protection and Quarantine: Pest detection and identification

 PPQ aims to support APHIS goals by early detection of pests, weeds and plant diseases harmful to the economy, to allow for an organized response before significant damage is caused.

-The National Identification Services (NIS) coordinates reports of plant pest identification, providing a database that may lead to quarantine actions.
-NIS collaborates with scientists in various specialties at institutions around the country, sending them detailed digital images of suspected pests for timely identification.
-Biochemical testing services are also employed.
+The National Identification Services (NIS) is responsible for rapid, accurate and precise identification of pests and pathogens intercepted in imported commodities, as well as from domestic interceptions.
+NIS coordinates reports of plant pest identification, providing a database that may lead to quarantine actions.
+NIS staff includes National Taxonomists specializing in entomology, malacology, botany and mycology/plant pathology, and collaborates with scientists in complementary specialties at institutions around the country.
+Diagnostic DNA testing services are also employed.

 In the past about 2% of all live plant import allotments were inspected, however that has shown to be inflexible.
 The likelihood of detection of a problem when using the 2% rule is not homogeneous.
 The biggest problem is that likelihood of successful detection is correlated with size of allotment - that is to say, an inspected sample of less than 2% is good enough for a larger shipment, while 2% is not good enough for a small shipment.
 There are also other disparities due to the actual contents of the shipment especially between species of declared material, location of origin, and target pests.
 As a result, PPQ, APHIS, and phytosanitary authorities in other countries are moving towards a more adaptive inspection thoroughness regime.